keyestudio/KS3020-KS3020F-Keyestudio-Raspberry-Pi-Pico-Ultimate-Starter-Kit-Raspberry-Pi/2. Raspberry Pi System/Python_Tutorial/Project 24：Night Lamp.md

 5.  **Circuit Diagram and Wiring Diagram**

 We made a little dimmer in the front, now let's make a light controlled lamp.
 The principle is the same, the Raspberry Pi Pico will be used to obtain the analog value of the sensor and then adjust the brightness of the LED.

 ![](/media/b8e8d95bdc869bf76465fa73645db831.png)

 ![](/media/71f2886dc6fa97d02e2ecd0d429af71b.png)

-6.  **Text Code**
+6.  **Test Code**

 The code used in this project is saved in the file KS3020 Keyestudio Raspberry Pi Pico Learning Kit Ultimate Edition\\3.
 Raspberry Pi System\\Python\_Tutorial\\2.
 Projects\\Project 24：Night Lamp.
 You can move the code anywhere.
 We save the code to the pi folder of the Raspberry Pi system.
 The path:home/pi/2.
 Projects

 Open“Thonny”, click“This computer”→“D:”→“2.
-Python Projects”→“Project
-24：Night Lamp”.
+Python Projects”→“Project 24：Night Lamp”.
 And double left-click the“Project\_24.2\_Night\_Lamp.py”.

 ![](/media/ae27830403a2f741aa9b725e5324c215.png)